 Composite pieces get their color from UV-resistant gelcoat when made, not paint applied later.
 Their finish is an integral component of each piece and free of maintenance.

 The Aerovault is currently offered with white composite components.
 White not only provides a striking and clean look but it keeps its cool in the heat of summer.
-We also offer custom colors, including a striking silver metallic.
-Silver will offer a more classic look yet a contemporary shine.
+We also offer custom colors, including the Aerovault Black.
 Note: Colored and metallic gelcoats cost more and metallics take more time to apply correctly so please allow 4-6 weeks for completion.
 Contact us for options and current pricing.

 Aerovault LLC Patent No. 9,796,431 and Patent No. D.801,229